Together Forever (Rick Astley song): Chart performance

 In the UK, "Together Forever" started at number nine on 27 February 1988, and reached number two for consecutive two weeks, being blocked from the number one slot by another SAW song, "I Should Be So Lucky", and charted for nine weeks, which led it to be the 49th best-selling single of 1988 in UK.
-It also topped the singles charts in the Walloon region of Belgium, Spain and Ireland, charting for five weeks in the latter country, peaked at number two in the Flanders region of Belgium, number five in Italy and Germany, with a 16-week chart run on the German Singles Chart, and was a top ten hit in Iceland and Austria where it attained number six and ten.
+It also topped the singles charts in the Walloon region of Belgium, Spain and Ireland, charting for five weeks in the latter country, peaked at number two in the Flanders region of Belgium, number five in Italy and West Germany, with a 16-week chart run on the West German Singles Chart, and was a top ten hit in Iceland and Austria where it attained number six and ten.
 In addition, it missed the top ten by one place in Finland and by two places in Denmark and the Netherlands, and culminated at number 14 in Switzerland and number 18 in France.

 On the Pan-European Hot 100 Singles chart established by the Music & Media magazine, it debuted at number 31 on 5 March 1988, reached number one for one week two weeks later and charted for 28 weeks divided into two segments due to its late release in France.
-Much aired in the United Kingdom, Germany, Austria and France where it topped the airplay charts, it reached number two for consecutive three weeks on the European Airplay Top 50, on which it totaled 15 weeks of presence.
+Much aired in the United Kingdom, West Germany, Austria and France where it topped the airplay charts, it reached number two for consecutive three weeks on the European Airplay Top 50, on which it totaled 15 weeks of presence.
 Outside Europe, "Together Forever" became Astley's second number one hit on the US Billboard Hot 100, reaching this position for a sole week on 25 February 1988, and remained on the chart for a total of 18 weeks.
 It also topped the Dance Club Songs chart and reached number two on the Adult Contemporary Chart, was also a number one hit in Canada, a top ten hit in New Zealand, and had less success in Australia, where it peaked at number 19.